 - In October 2006, we celebrated 30 years of work defending human rights with a ceremony to recognize and thank our founder David Weissbrodt and other long-time volunteers.
 A forum devoted to the human rights concerns surrounding the current "War on Terror" featured human rights experts Dr. Steven Miles, Barbara Frey, James Dorsey, and Holly Ziemer.

-Over the years, our group has also worked on cases from such countries as the People’s Republic of China, Sierra Leone, the USSR, Pakistan, Czechoslovakia, Malaysia, East Germany, the Philippines, Uruguay, Colombia, and Argentina.
+Over the years, our group has also worked on cases from such countries as the People’s Republic of China, Sierra Leone, the USSR, Pakistan, Czechoslovakia, Malaysia, Egypt, Iran, East Germany, the Philippines, Uruguay, Colombia, and Argentina.